 - Governor-General (of Bengal) became the Governor-General of India.

-- First Governor-General of India was Lord William Bentick.
+- The First Governor-General of India was Lord William Bentick.

-- Beginning of a Central legislature for India as the act also took away legislative powers of Bombay and Madras provinces.
+- The beginning of a Central legislature for India as the act also took away legislative powers of Bombay and Madras provinces.

 Charter Act of 1853

-- 6 members in Central legislative council.
-Four out of six members were appointed by the provisional governments of Madras, Bombay, Bengal and Agra.
+- 6 members in the Central Legislative Council.
+Four out of six members were appointed by the provisional governments of Madras, Bombay, Bengal, and Agra.

-- It introduced a system of open competition as the basis for the recruitment of civil servants of the Company (Indian Civil Service opened for all).
+- It introduced a system of open competition as the basis for the recruitment of civil servants of the Company (Indian Civil Service open for all).

 Government of India Act of 1858

-- The rule of Company was replaced by the rule of the Crown in India.
+- The rule of the Company was replaced by the rule of the Crown in India.

 - Lord Canning was the first Viceroy of India.